 Active travel planning and projects

-West Lothian Council has developed an Active Travel Plan for West Lothian, and continues to deliver a number of infrastructure projects to support everyday walking and cycling journeys.
+West Lothian Council is currently reviewing its Active Travel Plan 2016-21 and develop a new plan covering the next five years (2023-28).
+However, the Council continues to deliver a number of infrastructure projects to support everyday walking and cycling journeys.

 What is Active Travel?

 Active travel is primarily defined as making journeys by walking, cycling and scooting.
 It can also include horse-riding (and even running and non-motorised water-based transport.)
 It is an approach to travel and transport that focuses on physical activity as opposed to motorised means.

 Measures include improved walking and cycling opportunities, working with bus operators to enhance public transport, expanding the network of Park and Ride facilities and expanding the network of Electric Vehicle (EV) Charging Points.
 Through these actions, the Council will contribute to the national target of reducing vehicle kilometres by 20% (by 2030).

 West Lothian's Active Travel Plan

 This plan aims to link people to places by active travel.
 However, it is not just about physical connections, it is also a framework for mainstreaming active travel in West Lothian.
 This can be achieved by creating a culture where active travel becomes the norm for suitable everyday trips.
 It is therefore crucial that West Lothian Council works successfully with external partners and with local communities and "joins up" policies and projects delivered by different Services and teams across the Council.

 The Active Travel Plan is available here: -

 - West Lothian Active Travel Plan 2016-21 "Making Active Connections" [2MB]